Updated September 15, 2020

 - Get results!

-Options for attending online therapy via the BetterHelp online platform include messaging, video chat, and audio chat.
+Options for attending online therapy via the BetterHelp online platform include messaging, video chat, and audio chat, all of which are included in BetterHelp membership.
 Live chat sessions help clients to stay in the moment and work through challenging feelings via text with their therapist.
-There are so many options a person can choose to get therapy and live happier.
-It takes time to build a relationship with your therapist, and there are different ways to do it.
-With video conferencing, clients can have face-to-face sessions with their therapists and get that human interaction they want.

 When a person chooses live chat sessions, they can write freely about their feelings.
 Audio chat allows the client to hear their therapist’s voice and receive emotional support that way.
 Some people benefit and feel comforted by hearing their therapist’s voice, which is where audio messaging can be a great therapeutic tool.

 Text, video or audio are all ways that you can get excellent support from your counselor.
 The relationship with your therapist is one of the most important connections, and the key to getting the best mental health treatment.

 Now that you understand the basics on how to get the best online therapy to suit your specific needs -- here's a breakdown of how to virtually attend your therapy sessions online.